-Kenmar want to formally express our respect for CSA leadership and vision in establishing an Investor Advisory panel (IAP).
+For these reasons, Transparency Task Force wishes to formally express our respect and appreciation for CSA leadership and vision in establishing an Investor Advisory Panel.

-Kenmar appreciate the opportunity to comment on the proposed CSA retail investor IAP.
-An independent IAP is critically important for millions of Canadians saving for their retirement, their children's education, the purchase of a home or other important life goals.
-An IAP provides the CSA a vehicle to comply with the G20 HIGH-LEVEL PRINCIPLES ON FINANCIAL CONSUMER PROTECTION.
-Effective investor involvement improves the democratic accountability of the CSA and builds trust and confidence in the CSA.
+Transparency Task Force believes an independent IAP is critically important for millions of Canadians saving for their retirement, their children's education, the purchase of a home or other important life goals.
+An IAP provides the CSA a vehicle to comply with the G20 High-Level Principles on Financial Consumer Protection.
+Effective investor involvement improves the democratic accountability of the CSA and builds trust and confidence in the CSA itself as well as the ecosystem that it presides over.